 Recency BiasIt’s certainly true that over the most recent 10-year period, the value premium in the U.S. has basically disappeared (at least when value is proxied via portfolios of high book-to-market stocks).
 That’s one reason we hear the claims of “value is dead” and “factor investing has failed.”
 Another explanation we hear is that “cash flows into the strategy have eliminated the premium.”
 We’ll examine each of these claims to see if they hold up.
 To begin, we’ll examine the 10 calendar years for both U.S. and international value funds.
 We’ll also look at the returns to small stocks.
 Data is again from Portfolio Visualizer.

+Has Popularity Destroyed the Value Premium?One of the claims I’ve often heard is that the popularity of the value premium post-publication—cash flows into all these “smart beta” strategies—has killed the value premium.
+To address this issue, we’ll first look at the most recent research on this issue.
 In their December 2018 study “Characteristics of Mutual Fund Portfolios: Where are the Value Funds?”, Martin Lettau, Sydney Ludvigson and Paulo Manoel provided a comprehensive analysis of portfolios of active mutual funds, exchange-traded funds (ETFs) and hedge funds through the lens of risk (anomaly) factors such as size, value and momentum.
 These are among their interesting findings: